simonkurtz-MSFT/python-openai-loadbalancer/README.md

 ## Backoff & Retries

 When no backends are available (e.g. all timed out), Python OpenAI Load Balancer returns the soonest retry in seconds determined based on the `retry_after` value on each backend.
-You may see in the logs that there is a curious delay after the load balancer returns and the next request comes in.
-The OpenAI Python library [uses a short exponential backoff](https://github.com/openai/openai-python?tab=readme-ov-file#retries) in addition to the `Retry-After` header value.
-This seems to be a bit overkill.
+You may notice a delay in the logs between when the load balancer returns and when the next request is made.
+In addition to the `Retry-After` header value, the OpenAI Python library [uses a short exponential backoff](https://github.com/openai/openai-python?tab=readme-ov-file#retries).

 In this log excerpt, we see that all three backends are timing out.
 As the standard behavior returns an HTTP 429 from a single backend, we do the same here with the load-balanced approach.
-This allows the OpenAI Pythong library to handle the HTTP 429 that it believes it received from a singular backend.
+This allows the OpenAI Python library to handle the HTTP 429 that it believes it received from a singular backend.
 The wait periods are 44 seconds (westus), 4 seconds (eastus), and 7 seconds (southcentralus) in this log.
 Our logic determines that eastus will become available soonest.
 Therefore, we return a `Retry-After` header with a value of `4`.
 The OpenAI Python library then adds its exponential backoff (~2 seconds here).

 ```text